hapticssymposium-org/hs2026/site/content/organization/student-volunteers.md

 Please complete the [online application form](https://forms.gle/jXm4TTSjhZiBp8249) to be considered as a Student Volunteer.

 After submitting your application, you will see an acknowledgment page.
 We expect to receive more applications than we need, so early application is encouraged.
-If you have any questions, please feel free to contact us via [sv@hapticssymposium.org](mailto:sv@hapticssymposium.org).

 If you have any questions, please don’t hesitate to contact the Student Volunteers Co-Chairs directly at [sv@hapticssymposium.org](mailto:sv@hapticssymposium.org).